-How to iron out the bumps with gold vale emulators.
+How to iron out the bumps on a Harley-Davidson with gold vale emulators.

 If you have travelled any distance on one of Queensland’s many road networks over the past few years it doesn’t take long to discover that the state’s road system is in an appalling condition.
 This hasn’t been helped either by the horrific flooding the state has encountered over the past two wet seasons.
 Consequently these rutted pot-holed and patched up roads make a motorcycle’s suspension work overtime.